hndar/hndar/README.md

 # Hello 👋!
-I'm Htet Nandar.
+I'm Htet Nandar and you can call me Nora.

 Hey there.